 - Graphing is a visual sanity check.
 If the points you plot don’t line up with the slope or curvature you expect, you likely made an algebraic slip.

-Good luck on the quiz, and keep practicing those substitution drills—you’ll find that functions become second nature before long Simple, but easy to overlook..
+Good luck on the quiz, and keep practicing those substitution drills—you’ll find that functions become second nature before long Easy to understand, harder to ignore..